s9e/TextFormatter/docs/Description.md

 * Templates are systematically inspected

-	* Improperly sanitized content is not allowed in a sensitive context:
+	* Content that is not properly sanitized is not allowed in a sensitive context:
 		* Text that can contain quotes or parentheses is not allowed in JavaScript (e.g. in an onclick event), but numbers are
 		* Unfiltered text is not allowed in a CSS context (e.g. in an style attribute) but colors are
 		* Unfiltered text is not allowed *as* a URL, but attributes using the URL filter are